-Here are some things that you can do to ensure that your whitepaper is relevant for whoever reads it.
+Here are some things that you can do to ensure that your whitepaper is relevant to the readers.

 A strong project analyzes its market, customers, and competitors.
-And while your customers might not care that much about this information, potential investors definitely do.
+And while some of your general customers might not care about this information, potential investors definitely will.

-Reading a whitepaper shouldn’t a burden.
-Make sure to use images to better explain your information, and emphasize your most valuable information using bold or italic.
+Reading a whitepaper shouldn’t be a burden.
+Make sure to use images to better explain your information, and emphasize your most valuable information using headings, bold, or italics.

 Whether a person will read your whole whitepaper or just skim through its content, they should be able to take away key information that will help them understand what your project is about.

 Nothing ruins a whitepaper like a bad font (or a bad font pairing).
 Make sure your whitepaper looks professional and unique, but at the same time readable.

 Creating a table of contents will also help your users easily find the information they’re looking for.